 The only way to get Sandile right now is to hatch it from a 12km Egg (otherwise known as a Strange Egg), and it’s got one of the lowest rates of all the potential hatches.
 Let’s not even get into how long it will take to fully evolve one into Krookodile!

 Despite being the first and only Pokemon to make its debut in Pokemon Go, Meltan certainly isn’t easy to find.
 Players either need to complete the Let’s GO, Meltan!
-Special Research – which only rewards a single Meltan – or activate a Mystery Box for multiple encounters (we have a guide for that here).
+Special Research – which only rewards a single Meltan – or activates a Mystery Box for multiple encounters.

 While getting a Meltan is difficult enough, it’s actually its evolved form, Melmetal, that earns its spot on our list of rarest Pokemon because you’ll need a ridiculous 400 Candy to evolve it.
 That’s a whole lot of Meltan to catch, something that could take you months – or even years – to achieve.

 Salandit made its Pokemon Go debut during the All-Hands Rocket Retreat event in April 2022, where it was added to the 12km Egg pool – but there are loads of other species that can hatch from Eggs instead of Salandit, so it’s not guaranteed you’ll ever get one.

 As if that wasn’t bad enough, Trainers need to hatch a female Salandit to be able to evolve it into Salazzle, and the chance of getting one of those is only 12.5%.
 All in all, the likelihood of you ever being able to evolve a Salazzle is very low and will require a lot of patience.